How to Be a Birdwatcher?

 Everyday Einstein interviews a couple of junior scientists (his young daughters) about the art and science of birding.
 Get tips on how your kids can become birdwatchers too.

-Everyday Einstein: Do the two of you have any favorite varieties of birds?
+Everyday Einstein: Do you have any particular recommendations?

 Robin: Well I think that the RSPB books are good.

 Everyday Einstein: The RSPB, that’s the Royal Society for the Protection of Birds; that’s a British society, is that correct?
 And in America they have books like the Peterson’s field guide, which is a similar type of book.
 Is that right?

 Everyday Einstein: So why is it important to have a good field guide?
 Why does that help you?

 Robin: Well, if you see a bird, and you don’t know what it is, and you’re like: “What kind of bird is this?” you can look at your bird field guide and flip through the pages to try and find it.

 Everyday Einstein: So you’ve got your books, what do you need next?

 Jay: Well, you need some equipment.
 The first thing you’d probably want is a notebook and some pencils to write things down, and maybe some binoculars to see birds that are far away.